Frequently Asked Questions

 -

-Paddling lots, carrying a canoe with a partner, being on lakes for most of the day, and hiking in between.
-Camping under the stars, eating dinner by the campfire, and sharing close connections with good humans and great stories and real vulnerability.
-Fully peer-assisted and hosted by your fellow EO Members.
+An adventure like no other.
+Lots of paddling, carrying a canoe with a partner, spending most of the day on lakes, and hiking in between.
+Camping under the stars, eating dinner by the campfire, and sharing close connection with good humans, great stories, and real vulnerability.
+Levelling up the way nature intended.

 -

-All in (including wilderness leaders and facilitators) there will be a maximum of 14 people on this adventure.
+All in (including wilderness leaders and facilitators), there will be a maximum of 18 people on this adventure.

 -